xeptore/simple-fat-fs/README.md

 If you do not have _git_, you can download repository from [here](https://github.com/xeptore/simple-fat-fs/archive/main.zip).
 Then extract the archive file and navigate to project's root directory.

+3. Install a compiler:

+You can use any compiler you'd like, I personally prefer Clang, but you can use GCC if you'd like to.
+To download Clang go to [its official website](https://releases.llvm.org/download.html) and download the correct compiler for your operating system.
+If you are on Linux machine, you can install it, if it's not already installed, using your distribution package manager.

-1. Run CMake in project's directory to generate `Makefile`
+4. Run CMake in project's directory to generate `Makefile`

 * Using command line:

 ```sh
 cmake -S . -B build
 ```

+If it throws error on failure to find compiler, change compiler path in CMakeLists.txt file via `CMAKE_C_COMPILER` variable value.

 * Using Graphical User Interface (GUI):
 <!-- TODO: Add screenshots -->